 22. Forza Horizon 4

-Developer: Playground Games Publisher: Xbox Game Studios Release Date: October 2nd 2018
+Developer: Playground Games Publisher: Xbox Game Studios Release Date: October 2nd, 2018 Online/Local: Online

 There’s an argument to be made that Forza Horizon 4 is the best driving game on the Xbox One, as there’s a host of modes and activities that’ll keep you occupied.
 Literally every race, mode or activity will contribute to your progression, so if you want to challenge random players to drag races or gather your friends to race around the entire map, the game will reward you for both.